Performance Dashboard – 2024/25 Outturn

 “Fund employment and skills programmes across the District with a particular emphasis on North Leatherhead and North Holmwood, combining self-confidence and mentoring support for all ages with practical skills for employment, becoming self-employed or starting a business”

-Additionally, MV Hub advisers maintain a strong presence at the Leatherhead Community Hub, ensuring continued support for residents in North Leatherhead.
+and water discounts, Clarion Housing, and the National Careers Service, offering guidance on CV writing, career planning, and interview skills.
+Additionally, MV Hub advisers maintained a strong presence at the Leatherhead Community Hub, ensuring continued outreach support for residents in North Leatherhead.
+The MV Hub exceeded its UKSPF targets:

-Referrals to additional services: 667 connections made (target 500)
+744 referrals to additional services were made (target 500)

 • Status: Green